openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 ### Weather Station Main Indoor Device

 Weather station uses a default `refreshInterval` of 10 minutes (can be adjusted), based on a standard update period of Netatmo systems.
-It will auto adapt to stick closest as possible to last data availability.
+It will auto-adapt to stick as closely as possible to the last data availability.

 **Supported channels for the main indoor module:**